Timeline of reactions to the 2020 Hong Kong national security law (February 2021): Tam Yiu-chung issued a statement on how to ensure patriots were ruling Hong Kong

 Tam Yiu-chung, the sole Hong Kong delegate of the Standing Committee of the National People's Congress, wrote that Hong Kong needs to establish an effective mechanism to ensure patriots rule Hong Kong.
 He said that the turmoil in the second half of 2019 to 2020, when the raging COVID-19 pandemic had dealt unprecedented blows to Hong Kong's economy and people's livelihoods, had 'exposed loopholes and deficiencies in the governance and policy implementation of the SAR government.'
 He believes that if one country, two systems is to go on, the thinking of the SAR government and the entire governance system also need to be adjusted.
-He also said that when CCP General Secretary Xi Jinping listened to HK Chief Executive Carrie Lam’s 2020 work report, he emphasized that Hong Kong's restoration from chaos to governance revealed a profound truth - to ensure the stability and long-term practice of one country, two systems, they must always insist on 'patriots ruling Hong Kong.'
+He also said that when CCP General Secretary Xi Jinping listened to HK Chief Executive Carrie Lam's 2020 work report, he emphasized that Hong Kong's restoration from chaos to governance revealed a profound truth - to ensure the stability and long-term practice of one country, two systems, they must always insist on 'patriots ruling Hong Kong.'
 Regarding the concept of 'patriots ruling Hong Kong', Tam believes that political participants must agree with the central government's comprehensive governance over and the political system of Hong Kong, and must be loyal.
 Hong Kong will never allow political participants to collude with foreign forces, openly undermine national sovereignty and territorial integrity.

 20 February

 Leticia Wong and the High School Student Concern Group fined by police

-At about 2 pm, Sha Tin District Councillor Leticia Wong and the Secondary School Student Concern Group Alliance was at the Lai Street station in City One, Sha Tin.
+At about 2pm, Sha Tin District Councillor Leticia Wong and the Secondary School Student Concern Group Alliance was at the Lai Street station in City One, Sha Tin.
 The police received a report that the group there was suspected of violating the gathering ban.
-After the police arrived at the scene, although the group was given 30 minutes to pack up their belongings and leave, the police issued a fixed penalty notice of HK$5,000 five minutes later to 1 man and 6 women.
+After the police arrived at the scene, although the group was given 30 minutes to pack up their belongings and leave, five minutes later the police issued fixed penalty notices of HK$5,000 each to one man and six women.